rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 ## Do you have valid bytecode?

-As mentioned in README.rst, this project doesn't handle obfuscated code or release candidates.
+As mentioned in README.rst, this project doesn't handle obfuscated code, release candidates and the most recent versions of Python.
 See README.rst for suggestions for how to remove some kinds of obfuscation.

 Checking if bytecode is valid is pretty simple: disassemble the code.